getcarina/getcarina.com/_troubleshooting/2016-02-09-run-container-using-custom-image.md

 Error response from daemon: Error: unable to find a node that satisfies image==<custom-image>
 ```

-**Note**: This error occurs only after you scale your cluster to two or more segments.
+**Note**: This error occurs only after you scale your cluster to two or more nodes.

-This error message indicates that the container was scheduled on a different segment
+This error message indicates that the container was scheduled on a different node
-than the segment that built the image, and therefore the image could not be found.
+than the node that built the image, and therefore the image could not be found.
 To resolve this error, select one of the following options:

 * [Use a constraint](#use-a-constraint)